Isaacwilliam4/INSyT/README.md

 Replace `/path/to/your/file1` and `/path/to/your/file2` with the actual paths to the files you want to watch.
 The file watcher will then monitor these files for any changes and load the new lines into the database.
 It will also place new lines into a redis queue for classification.

 **Note:** Currently the file watcher will clear the database every time you run it.
 This will be changed in the future.

+**Note for Windows users:** Redis is not officially supported on Windows.
+However, you can install Redis on Windows for development by following [these instructions](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-windows/).

 ### Detecting and Analyzing Attacks
 To detect attacks and suspicious behavior, you can use the `--run` option: